pauldmccarthy/fsleyes/userdoc/command_line.rst

    fsleyes  -r         script.py files ...

-FSLeyes has a programming API with which you can set up complex scenes.
-The ``--runscript`` option allows you to execute a script when FSLeyes starts.
+FSLeyes has a programming interface which you can use to programmatically set up complex scenes.
+The ``--runscript`` option allows you to execute a Python script when FSLeyes starts, which can load overlays and configure their display properties, and set up the FSLeyes interface.
+These scripts have access to the same environment that is available in the :ref:`Python shell
-These scripts have access to the same environment that is available in the :ref:`Python shell <python_shell>`.
+<python_shell>`.

 .. _command_line_offscreen_rendering: